 Of particular significance, Rich has substantial experience in mergers and acquisitions and securities laws as they relate to employee benefit plans.
 In the securities practice, he has assisted employers in implementing employer stock based plans, including participant-directed employer stock investment funds in profit sharing and 401(k) plans, and employee stock purchase plans while addressing the Form S-8 registration statement and Form 11-K annual report filing requirements.

 In 2007, Secretary of Labor Elaine L. Chao appointed Rich to a three-year term on the Advisory Council on Employee Welfare and Pension Benefit Plans, also known as the ERISA Advisory Council.
-Among the other honors Rich has received are recognition in The Best Lawyers in America® and is AV rated by Martindale-Hubbell®.
+Rich has also received recognition in Best Lawyers® and is AV Preeminent rated by Martindale-Hubbell®.
 He is also listed in Chambers USA as one of the leading attorneys in Employee Benefits & Executive Compensation Law.
 Rich has been named a Best Lawyers® 2021 Columbus, OH Employee Benefits (ERISA) Law “Lawyer of the Year.”

 - The Ohio State University College of Law (1989)

 - University of Oxford, Oxford, England, Summer Law Program (1987)

 - Bowling Green State University (B.S., 1986)